Friday, 15 November 2024

 Challenge for 2024/25 season

-Sandie announced our challenge for the year, Trail Blazing Women of BC & Yukon.
+Sandie announced our challenge for the year, Pioneering Women of BC.
 The inspiration for the prompt is the book:

 Her Courage Rises: 50 Trailblazing Women of British Columbia and Yukon.